-- Wait for the Imager to auto-calibrate again, or manually calibrate the Imager (see settings menu). if the problem persists reboot the Imager.
+- Wait for the Imager to auto-calibrate again, if the problem persists reboot the Imager.
 If the screen is frozen, hold the power-button for 5 seconds to power off the Imager. - If problem persists, call customer service.

 The screen is froze (nothing works), what do I do?